IEEE-GUC-SB/event-attendance-tracker/README.md

 ```
 ## Usage
 ```
+Firstly, you must get your own API Key so you can encode your data in qrcode urls.
+You can get an API Key from https://api.imgbb.com.

 $ python main.py
+    To get the full flow of the application

-Important Note: If you will edit an online google sheet of yours, Don't forget to share this account
+Important Note: If you will edit an online google sheet of yours, Don't forget to log in and register to get your credentials file and Put it inside the event-qrcode-generator file in your local system.
-    ieee-qr@ieee-qr-367619.iam.gserviceaccount.com

 in your spreadsheet as an editor
 ```
+$ python randomQRGenerator
+    To generate some random data in order to test how your results would exactly be

 ## Contributors
 - [Abdelrahman Saleh](https://github.com/AbdoRewaished)
 - [Amr Mohamed](https://github.com/IrrationalInteger)